 “Epilepsy” refers to those who experience chronic, recurrent seizures, caused by a brain disorder.
-The seizures happen when the neurons in the brain generate excessive electrical activity, which can cause a variety of symptoms, depending on the areas of the brain that are involved.
+Seizures happen when the neurons in the brain generate a surge of electrical activity, which can cause a variety of symptoms, depending on the areas of the brain that are involved.

 In a normal situation, the brain generates electrical pulses in an orderly fashion.
 But when a person has epilepsy, the electricity becomes excessive in networks of brain cells.

-The condition has many different potential causes, including genetic, injury impacting the brain, and issues with brain development.
-In many cases, the cause is unknown.
+The condition has many different potential causes, including genetics, an injury that’s impacting the brain, and issues with brain development.
+But in many cases, the cause is unknown.

 The symptoms of epilepsy

 Seizures are the primary symptom of epilepsy.
 But the symptoms of those seizures can vary a good bit.

 Common symptoms that can be associated with seizures include the following:

 - Nausea or other stomach-related sensations

 A person may experience many after-effects from a seizure, including sleepiness, confusion, feelings of fuzziness or lightheadedness, memory loss, and even physical injuries.